FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/vpc_subnet_ids_v1.md

 subcategory: "Virtual Private Cloud (VPC)"
 ---

-# Data Source: flexibleengine_vpc_subnet_ids_v1
+# flexibleengine_vpc_subnet_ids_v1

-`flexibleengine_vpc_subnet_ids_v1` provides a list of subnet ids for a vpc_id
+Provides a list of subnet ids for a vpc_id

-This resource can be useful for getting back a list of subnet ids for a vpc.
+This data source can be useful for getting back a list of subnet ids for a vpc.

 ## Example Usage